Blow-up dynamics for smooth finite energy radial data solutions to the self-dual Chern-Simons-Schr\"odinger equation: Introduction

 which has the minimal charge (i.e., the integral of $\abs{\bfQ}^{2}$) among all Jackiw--Pi vortices.
 The charge is a natural measure of the size of a solution, as it is invariant under the scaling symmetry of \eqref{eq:CSS-action}.
 The ground state $\bfQ$ plays a pivotal role in the dynamics of solutions.
 Indeed, within radial symmetry, it is known that the $L^{2}$-norm of $\bfQ(x)$ serves as the threshold for global regularity and scattering \cite{LiuSmith2016}.
 An outstanding problem, then, is \emph{to understand the dynamics of solutions associated to initial data in the vicinity of $\bfQ(x)$, with the $L^{2}$-norm greater than or equal to that of $\bfQ(x)$.}

-In this regime, an interesting formal dynamics describing finite-time blow up follows from the pseudoconformal symmetry of \eqref{eq:CSS-cov}.
+In this regime, an interesting formal dynamics describing finite-time blow-up follows from the pseudoconformal symmetry of \eqref{eq:CSS-cov}.
 Like the well-known cubic NLS on $\bbR^{1+2}$, the Chern--Simons--Schrödinger equation is invariant under the pseudoconformal transformations

 where $b\in\bbR$.
 Applying such transformations with $b>0$ to the ground state, we obtain a one parameter family of solutions $(\bfS_{b},A_{b})$ blowing up in finite time (namely, at $T=b^{-1}$).
 Each $\bfS_{b}$ has the same $L^{2}$-norm as $\bfQ$ and $\bfS_{b}(t=0)\to\bfQ$ in $L^{2}$ as $b\to0+$.
 However, because of the slow spatial decay of $\bfQ$, each $\bfS_{b}$ $(b>0)$ has \emph{infinite} $\dot{H}^{1}$-norm (as well as infinite conserved energy, which is defined below).
-As a result, if we consider the dynamics of \emph{finite energy} solutions in the vicinity of $\bfQ$, the relevance of $\bfS_{b}$ and even the possibility of a finite-time blow up are dubious\footnote{Another standard method to deduce finite-time blow up is using the virial identity à la Glassey, but in the self-dual case, it only leads to a pseudoconformal transform of a static solution; see \cite{KimKwon2019arXiv}.}.
+As a result, if we consider the dynamics of \emph{finite energy} solutions in the vicinity of $\bfQ$, the relevance of $\bfS_{b}$ and even the possibility of a finite-time blow-up are dubious\footnote{Another standard method to deduce finite-time blow-up is using the virial identity à la Glassey, but in the self-dual case, it only leads to a pseudoconformal transform of a static solution; see \cite{KimKwon2019arXiv}.}.

 The main result of this paper is the first construction of finite time blow-up solutions with smooth finite energy radial initial data, which are arbitrarily close to $\bfQ$ in the $L^{2}$-topology.
 A detailed description of the blow-up dynamics is given; in particular, we provide a codimension one set of data leading to the blow-up, as well as a sharp description of the rate.
 The blow-up rate differs from the pseudoconformal rate by a factor of logarithm.
 This is a sharp contrast to the case of higher equivariance indices $m\geq1$, in which case the pseudoconformal blow-up rate is obtained \cite{KimKwon2020arXiv}.
 Interestingly, our blow-up rate is identical to that obtained in the $1$-equivariant Schrödinger maps \cite{MerleRaphaelRodnianski2013InventMath}.
 Via the pseudoconformal transform, we also construct infinite-time blow-up solutions with the blow-up profile $\bfQ$, whose scale contracts at a rate logarithmic in $t$.